sansajn/geometry/geometry/readme.md

-# geometry
+# Geometry
 Implmentuje geometricke algoritmy štruktúry a pomocné funkcie.

 > TODO: What we have there?
-How to use stafff we have there?
+How to use staff we have there?

 - `utility.hpp`
 - `box2.hpp`